 MBPCC, St. Elizabeth Hospital Partner to Offer Free Screening

-(Gonzales) – Skin cancer is on the rise, according to the American Cancer Society (ACS), which estimates that 1.5 million cases of skin cancer will be diagnosed this year.
-It is the most prevalent of all cancers, yet it is the most preventable.
-“Unprotected exposure to harmful UV rays from the sun, and indoor tanning by artificial means such as tanning beds, booths or sunlamps put people at risk,” said Renea Duffin, vice president, cancer support and outreach, Mary Bird Perkins Cancer Center.
+“Unprotected exposure to harmful UVA and UVB rays from the sun, and tanning by artificial means such as tanning beds, damage the skin and increase your risk of skin cancer,” said Renea Duffin, vice president, cancer support and outreach, Mary Bird Perkins Cancer Center.
 “The most startling fact of all,” she continued, “is that one severe sunburn during the first 15 years of life can double your risk of skin cancer later on.”

-- Choose a broad-spectrum sunscreen (UVA and UVB protection) with an SPF (sun protection factor) of 15 or higher for adults and 40 for children.
+- Choose a broad-spectrum sunscreen (UVA and UVB) with an SPF (sun protection factor) of 15 or higher for adults and 40 for children.
 Apply at least one half hour before exposure to allow penetration.

 - Sunscreen wears off.
-Reapply if you stay out in the sun for more than two hours and after you swim or do things that make you sweat.
+Reapply if you stay in the sun for more than two hours, and after you swim or perform activities that make you sweat.

 - Keep babies six months or younger out of the sun completely whenever possible.

 - Be aware that you can get sunburned even on a cloudy day.
 Eighty percent of the sun’s rays can penetrate light clouds, mist and fog.

 - If you work around concrete, you should know that it reflects 10-12 percent of the sun’s rays.